Learn through the super-clean Baeldung Pro experience:

 $ git slog

-Now let’s say we would like to squash all commits and rebase onto the commit 29976c5 with the message: BugFix #1.
+Now let’s say we would like to squash all commits and rebase onto the commit c497509.

 So, we don’t have to count how many commits we need to squash.
-Instead, we can just execute the command git rebase -i 29976c5.
+Instead, we can just execute the command git rebase -i c497509.

 We’ve learned that we need to change the pick commands into squash in the editor, and Git will do the squashing as we expected:

 However, we sometimes make many commits in our feature branch while working on it.
-After we’ve developed the feature, we usually want to merge the feature branch to the main branch, say “master”.
+After we’ve developed the feature, we usually want to merge the feature branch to the main branch.

-We want to keep the master branch graph clean, for example, one feature, one commit.
+We want to keep the main branch graph clean; for example, one feature, one commit.
 But we don’t care about how many commits are in our feature branch.

-In this case, we can use the commit git merge –squash command to achieve that.
+In this case, we can use the commit git merge –squash command to squash all the commits on feature into a single main commit.

 Let’s understand it through an example: